-Transcription is often preferable to recordings for legal purposes, as it’s easier to reference printed transcriptions than it is to play back recordings multiple times.
+Verbatim transcription is an important service within the legal industry.
+Transcribed recordings are often preferable to the recordings themselves, as it’s easier to reference printed materials than it is to play back recordings multiple times.

-However, there are very specific rules that govern legal transcription.
+However, there are very specific rules that govern verbatim transcription for legal purposes.

-Before you have any conversation transcribed for legal purposes, make sure you understand the requirements of legal transcription.
+Before you have any conversation transcribed for legal purposes, make sure you understand the requirements of verbatim transcription.

-1. You Can’t Correct Grammar with Legal Transcription
+1. You Can’t Correct Grammar with Verbatim Transcription

 It can be tempting to correct improper grammar when transcribing legal conversations.
 But the purpose of verbatim transcription is to transcribe exactly what each person said — not how they should have said it.